Modified Student Summer Scholars Program

 - $1,500 Faculty Stipend (any or all can be transferred to project supplies)

-The program is available to lower division or first year transfer undergraduate students at GVSU.
-"Lower division" is defined as a first year or second year student.
-Successful students will have demonstrated a record of academic success in their coursework and an interest for academic research and scholarship.
-It is expected that the student will be enrolled at GVSU as a full-time undergraduate for at least one full semester of study beyond the period of the award (i.e. the following Fall semester).
+The program is available to undergraduate students at GVSU who have not yet completed the requirements for graduation.
+Successful students will have demonstrated a record of academic success in their discipline.
+It is expected that the student will be enrolled at GVSU for at least one full semester of study beyond the period of the award.
 Please contact OURS if you have questions about your eligibility.

 *Faculty must disclose any pending or successful applications for additional funding during the Spring/Summer semester.